-TOTAL SCORE: 23.8 OUT OF 80 POSSIBLE POINTS
+TOTAL SCORE: 30.6 OUT OF 80 POSSIBLE POINTS

-Florida has much work to do to ensure wise health spending and affordability for its residents.
-According to the Healthcare Value Hub's CHESS survey, 55% of FL adults experienced healthcare affordability burdens as of 2019.
-While FL's high uninsurance rate (13.2%) may be a factor, healthcare is increasingly unaffordable largely due to high costs that affect everyone.
-According to the PCE, healthcare spending per person in FL grew 23% between 2013 and 2019, totaling \$7,107 in 2019.
+Kentucky has much work to do to ensure wise health spending and affordability for its residents.
+According to the Healthcare Value Hub's CHESS survey, 72% of KY adults experienced healthcare affordability burdens as of 2018.
+While KY's uninsurance rate (6.4%) may be a factor, healthcare is increasingly unaffordable largely due to high costs that affect everyone.
+According to the PCE, healthcare spending per person in KY grew 28% between 2013 and 2019, totaling \$6,991 in 2019.

-POLICY SCORE

-Beyond establishing an APCD, FL has few policies to curb the rise of healthcare prices.

-OUTCOME SCORE

-2.3 OUT 10 POINT

-High private prices are one factor driving costs.
-FL is among the most expensive states, with inpatient private payer prices at 216% of Medicare prices.
-Ranked 40 out of 48 states, plus DC.
+POLICY SCORE OUTCOME SCORE RECOMMENDATIONS CURB EXCESS PRICES IN THE SYSTEM 0.0 our 10 POINTS As is common in many states, KY has done little to curb the rise of healthcare prices.
+6.5 out 10 POINTS High private prices are one factor driving costs.
+KY is among the least expensive states, with inpatient private payer prices at 170% of Medicare prices.
+Ranked 9 out of 48 states, plus DC.

-RECOMMENDATIONS

 Year-over-year increases in healthcare prices overwhelmingly drive state healthcare spending.
-FL should consider establishing a health spending oversight entity and creating health spending targets.

-REDUCE LOW-VALUE CARE

-CURB EXCESS

-PRICES IN THE

-SYSTEM

-FL requires some forms of patient safety reporting.
-96% of hospitals have adopted antibiotic stewardship.
-FL has not yet measured the extent of low-value care being provided.

-FL has slightly more low-value care than the national average.
+Even states like KY with lower price levels than other areas should consider creating a robust APCD, strong price transparency requirements, establishing a health spending oversight entity and creating health spending targets.
+REDUCE LOW-VALUE CARE 1.8 out 10 points KY requires some forms of patient safety reporting.
+92% of hospitals have adopted antibiotic stewardship.
+KY has not yet measured the extent of low-value care being provided.
+4.0 out 10 POINTS KY has slightly more low-value care than the national average.
 Ranked 36 out of 50 states, plus DC.
-FL should consider using claims and EHR data to identify unecessary care and enacting a multistakeholder effort to reduce it.

-EXTEND J COVERAGE TO ALL RESIDENTS

-Childless adults are not eligible for Medicaid, while parents are only eligible if their incomes are less than 31% of FPL.
-Only some immigrants can access state coverage options.

-FL is among the states with the most uninsured people-13% of FL residents are uninsured.
-Ranked 48 out of 50 states, plus DC.

-FL should expand Medicaid to all low-income residents and consider options for residents earning too much to qualify for Medicaid, like a Basic Health Plan, premium subsidies, Medicaid buy-in and a public option.
-FL should also consider offering coverage options for legally residing immigrant and undocumented children, pregnant people and adults, as well as adding affordability criteria to rate review.

-MAKE OUT-OFPOCKET COSTS AFFORDABLE
+KY should consider using claims and EHR data to identify unnecessary care and enact a multi- stakeholder effort to reduce it.
+EXTEND COVERAGE TO ALL RESIDENTS 3.6 out 10 points Medicaid coverage for childless adults extends to 138% of FPL.
+Only some immigrants can access state coverage options (see back for details).
+7.8 out 10 points 6% of KY residents are uninsured.
+Ranked 15 out of 50 states, plus DC.
+KY should consider options for residents earning too much to qualify for Medicaid, like a Basic Health Plan, premium subsidies, Medicaid buy-in and a public option.
+Consider offering coverage options for legally residing immigrant pregnant people, undocumented children and adults and adding affordability criteria to rate review.
+MAKE OUT-OF- POCKET COSTS AFFORDABLE 0.6 out 10 POINTS KY has limited protections against short- term, limited-duration health plans.
+6.3 out 10 points 12% of adults could not get needed medical care due to cost.

-FL has comprehensive surprise medical bill protections.

-FL ranked poorly in terms of affordability burdens (45 out of 49 states, plus DC)- 16% of adults could not get needed medical care due to cost.
 The share of people with other affordability burdens is far higher.
-FL should consider a suite of measures to ease consumer burdens, such as protections against short-term, limited-duration health plans and waiving or reducing cost-sharing for high-value services.
+KY should consider a suite of measures to ease consumer burdens, such as: stronger protections against short- term, limited-duration health plans; surprise medical bill protections not addressed by the federal No Surprises Act; and requiring standard plan design on their state exchange.